asteroid-team/torch-audiomentations/README.md

 Warning: This transform can return samples outside the [-1, 1] range, which may lead to clipping or wrap distortion, depending on what you do with the audio in a later stage.
 See also https://en.wikipedia.org/wiki/Clipping_(audio)#Digital_clipping

-## ApplyImpulseResponse

-_Added in v0.5.0_

-Convolve the given audio with impulse responses.

 ## PeakNormalization